Isaac Kashdan: Style and assessment

 Denker and Parr write that Kashdan was a powerful tactician, but that his real strength was in the endgame, and that he was very strong with the two bishops.
 However, Grandmaster Denker also pointed out that "the slightest touch of rigidity" occasionally crept into Kashdan's play, as he sometimes resorted to artificial maneuvers to obtain the two bishops.
 Lack of top-class practice after the mid-1930s, due to economic imperatives, led to Kashdan's gradual slide from the elite.

 Family

 One of Kashdan's children had serious health problems, and the family moved to California in the 1940s, because of its better climate.

 His only surviving son, Richard Kashdan, is an attorney living in San Francisco (as of 2010).
-He is widely known in hacker and phreak circles by his handle "Mark Bernay".
+Richard is known in hacker and phreak circles by his handle "Mark Bernay".
 Under his nickname, he maintains an archive of "phone trips"; recordings documenting travels around the United States, during the 1960s and early 1970s, with the purpose of exploring local telephone switching networks.
 Richard keeps up with chess news, and is interested in the game, although he does not play competitively.